-However, and before all the serious stuff, let’s do a little mind prepping.
-There are some things you must not forget if you really want to transition.
+However, before all the serious stuff, let’s do a little mind-prepping.
+There are some things you must not forget if you want to transition.
 And Yes!
 You do not want to skip this part.

 - The Tech space is very wide.
 You should keep in mind that it is an umbrella term for a large subset of careers.
 It encompasses careers ranging from writing, design, analytics, research, and communications to coding.
 Believe it, it is much more than you can imagine.

 - It is not just some side hustle.
 If you are looking to transition to tech in Nigeria, you must input an effort equivalent to getting a University degree.
 That is, time, effort and discipline are pertinent.

 - Furthermore, it is not a get-rich-quick scheme.
 You remember that it takes time and consistent work to make any significant financial gains from tech.

 - Finally, with the current state of the Nigerian tech ecosystem, you don’t need huge capital or connection to stand out.
 You can start your transition from scratch.
 Just have the right set of information.

 This article contains a list of some of the most popular careers in tech.
 It also contains the corresponding roadmap to some of these careers.
 Also, it discusses how you can transition to tech in Nigeria with a minimal amount of money.
 If you are looking to become a tech bro (or sis), then you want to read this.